Sol-Client/client/README.md

 Simple and lightweight Minecraft client for 1.8.9 (and in future, newer versions).

 ## Why?
-I know there are too many new clients, but they are usually closed-source, and may contain malicious code.
+There are many Minecraft clients, but they are usually closed-source, and may contain malicious code.

+There may be mod loaders like Forge and Fabric, which are perfectly good for some people, but do not have the same integration and ease-of-use, such as automatic updates, and consistancy between versions.

 ## Safety
-I open sourced this client because not enough clients are open-source (even OptiFine is closed-source).
+I open sourced this client because not enough clients are open source (even OptiFine is closed source).

 If you are suspicous, you can easily look through all the code.